nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ```

 ### List out all the possible schools from the options: `list schools`
-List out all the schools users could possibly go for their SEP
+List out all the schools users could possibly go for their SEP.

 Format: `list schools`